Search results for

 Edgar Cervantes / Android Authority

 For example, Google Fi offers data-only SIM cards for tablets and other devices, and there is no extra charge for these.
 The data-only SIM usage just counts against your data allotment.
 This means that with a Flexible plan, you only have to pay for the data that specific device uses.
-The higher-end Unlimited Plus plan also comes with a year of YouTube Premium, and 100GB of Google One storage.
+The higher-end Unlimited Plus plan also comes with six months of YouTube Premium, and 100GB of Google One storage.

 Google Fi also offers free roaming in Mexico and Canada, our neighboring countries.
 We’re sure many of you will enjoy this feature.
+I know I did, living in Southern California and having family in Mexico.

 Mint Mobile charges extra for roaming.
 You can call Mexico and Canada for free, but so can Google Fi users, and Mint Mobile subscribers don’t get free roaming in said countries.